devsecops/defcon-workshop/section-1/README.md

 # Section-1

+## Overview
+In this section,
+1. We will install all the software & set everything up for the rest of the workshop.
+2. We will build our first Docker image.
+3. We will push that Docker image to Google Container Registry (GCR).

 ## Installation / Setting up

 A Google Cloud Platform (GCP) account – You can use the GCP Free Tier to get one